pedrofale/simple-PCA/README.md

 ## `pca_simple.py`
 A script that reads a .txt file which contains data.
 Each data pattern is assumed to be a line in the file.
 The different dimensions of the data are assumed to be separated by a space or a tab. `data.txt` is an example data file.
-The script will then perform a Principal Component Analysis (PCA) on the read data and print out the results from each computation, as such:
+The script will then perform PCA on the read data and print out the results from each computation, as such:

 1. The read data;
 2. The mean of the data and the centered data;